sebanema/sebanema.githib.io/about.md

 ---
 layout: page
-title: About
+title: About me
 permalink: /about/
 published: true
 ---

 Hello there, my name is **Sebastian Anema**.
 I am currently studying Investment Management at the University of Stellenbosch in South Africa.
 I love to read, write and play sports.
 Growing up in the diverse microcosm that is Cape Town, I love to adventure the local mountains, sea and forests whenever I get the opportunity for new experiences!

 Combining a passion for finance, technology and conservation – I want to serve my purpose on earth in creating sustainable practices in the transfer of value, through: